Settling the Score with Mr. Zoldan

 He got back into the car.

 I circled to the driver’s side, slid in, and started the engine.
-The Fiesta coughed, then caught.
+The engine coughed.
 I pulled out fast, tires crunching over gravel as we merged into traffic.

 Beside me, Zoldan was already on his phone, firing off calls one after another.
 No smartphone, this was before email followed you everywhere.
 Not for him.
 Not yet.

-Which meant one thing.
-As long as I kept him moving, He wouldn’t see it.
+Which means as long as I kept him moving, he would not see it.

 • • •